venuresume/resume/README.md

 #Expertise in Kubernetes clustering, configuration, Architecture and services.

-#Expertise in container networking and standard Infrastructure maintenance tasks on Docker and Kubernetes platform.
+#Expertise in container networking and supporting Docker based Paas environment using Kubernetes.

 #Troubleshoot and resolve issues within the Docker and kubernetes environment.